Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-13-Implement and Use Information Barriers.md

 ### Task 5:  Assess Information Barriers functionality within Microsoft Teams.

-In this task you'll test the informatiom user barrier policy which blocks user from sending message in teams.
+In this task you'll test the Use Information Barriers policy which blocks user from sending message in teams.

 1. From the start menu type and select **Teams** and login with following credential